-- The student has taken, without funding from the financial aid office, at least six credit hours and has passed those six credit hours with a grade of "C" or better.
-The student will be given probationary aid for the next semester the student attends North Central. - The student has taken, without funding from the financial aid office, enough credit hours to meet the GPA and completion rate requirements.
-The student will be reinstated without probation.
+- The student has taken, without funding from the Financial Aid Office, at least six credit hours and has passed those six credit hours with a grade of "C" or better.
+Courses taken for Pass/Fail may not be included.
+The student will be given aid on a Warning Status for the next semester the student attends North Central. - The student has taken, without funding from the financial aid office, enough credit hours to meet the GPA and completion rate requirements.
+The student will be reinstated without Warning Status.

-APPEALS
+APPEAL PROCESS AND FINANCIAL AID PROBATION STATUS

+Financial Aid Probation Status is assigned to a student who fails to make satisfactory academic progress, is terminated, has appealed, and then has had eligibility for aid reinstated for one semester.
+Specific conditions (e.g. reduced course load) may apply to the student's probation period.

-A student whose financial aid has been terminated may appeal only in writing to the Director of Financial Aid.
-The written appeal must explain any mitigating or extenuating circumstances and include appropriate documentation.
+A termination appeal can only be considered if it is an extraordinary event that prevented the student from achieving satisfactory academic progress.
+A student whose financial aid has been terminated may appeal in writing to the Director of Financial Aid.
+The written appeal must:

+- 1. Explain any mitigating or extenuating circumstances; - 2.
+Tell why the student failed to make satisfactory academic progress; - 3.
+Describe what has changed in the student's situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation; - 4.
+Contain an academic plan, developed with an advisor; - 5.
+Include appropriate documentation.
 Acceptable documentation includes letters from a physician, attorney, social service agency, parole officer, or an obituary notice, divorce decree and/or academic records.

-Appeals can result in a) denial of reinstatement, b) reinstatement of the student's eligibility, or c) a probationary period.
-The result of an appeal will be recorded and kept in the student's financial aid file.
+Appeals can result in a) denial of reinstatement, or b) Probation Status with reinstatement of the student's financial aid for one semester.
+The result of an appeal will be communicated to the student and recorded in the student's financial aid file.
+A student may file a satisfactory academic progress appeal only one time.

-NOTE: As of Summer 2010 Semester, this Satisfactory Academic Progress Policy supersedes any previous policies.
+Note: As of Fall 2011 Semester, this Satisfactory Academic Progress Policy supersedes any previous policies.